Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 The permanent interactive experience will let you touch a real iceberg and get your hands into 28-degree water.
 There are sloping decks on which you will get to stand, and the Grand Staircase exists with its original design and dimensions.
 All of this is meant to give you a first-hand experience of being aboard the RMS Titanic.

-The 400-artifact collection you will get to see is valued at over 4.5 million dollars.
-John Joslyn is the owner of the Museum in Pigeon Forge; He co-led a 6-million-dollar expedition that led them to dive into the Atlantic Ocean in 1987 to retrieve the artifacts.
+The 400-plus artifact collection you will get to see includes items connected to the Titanic and its passengers.
+John Joslyn, one of the figures behind the Museum in Pigeon Forge, co-led a 6-million-dollar expedition that led them to dive into the Atlantic Ocean in 1987 to document the wreck.

 The Titanic’s Grand Staircase, on the other hand, cost $1 million to construct, and one can only wonder how much it cost to build the Sloping decks that give you a view of the Ship’s stern as it descends.

 You will experience other things at the Titanic Museum in Pigeon Forge, including shoveling coal replicas in the Titanic’s boiler room.
 You will also get to learn how an SOS distress signal is sent.
-The 22,000 square foot attraction is educational, primarily on the history of the Titanic.
+The 30,000-square-foot attraction is educational, primarily on the history of the Titanic.

 Titanic Musicians